Study Abroad: Information for Parents

 In 2004, the Warrington College of Business Administration established the International Programs office to assist undergraduate business students in acquiring quality study abroad experiences to complement their academic curriculum.
 We are the only college at the University of Florida that has staff solely dedicated to the administration, management, and delivery of international programs, giving business students the opportunity for a relevant and personalized experience.

 We provide student services over the entire span of the international experience, including program selection, academic advising, pre-departure orientations, travel planning, and re-entry advising.
-Our three full-time staff members are dedicated to assisting all undergraduate business students, regardless of intended program.
+Our four full-time staff members are dedicated to assisting all undergraduate business students, regardless of intended program.

 University of Florida International Center

 The University of Florida International Center (UFIC) oversees all international programming at the University of Florida.
 All students must register with UFIC and complete the associated application requirements for their study abroad program.
-The Warrington International Programs office works extensively with UFIC to provide students with study abroad advisement, visa assistance, orientation information, transcript processing, and more.
+The Heavener International Programs office works extensively with UFIC to provide students with study abroad advisement, visa assistance, orientation information, transcript processing, and more.

 Note: Under FERPA law, college administrators cannot release specific information about a student unless the student has provided a notarized release to the university, specifying what information should be released to parents, and including the timeframe for the authorization to remain in effect.
 Exceptions are made in emergency situations.